openlab-apps/lab-reverse_complement/README.md

 4. the workflow stage
 5. the core application stage

 Right now you are at a *branch* of the repository that is representing the *script stage*.
-You can switch between stages using the dropdown menu on the top left on [GitHub](https://github.com/labdao/lab-reverse_complement) or by calling ''' git switch'''.
+You can switch between stages using the dropdown menu on the top left on [GitHub](https://github.com/labdao/lab-reverse_complement) or by calling *git switch*.